On a recent Day trip your driver/guide Erick

 Prices per van up to 5 persons with luggage.
 Add $10 for each extra person after 5 persons.
 Also available 24 passenger bus, lower rates on English speaking taxi and any weird and wonderful transportation needs you may come up with:

 - Arenal (from the Pura Vida) direct transfer $170

-- Arenal (from the Pura Vida) scenic via Poas Volcano OR La Paz Waterfall Gdns, Aguas Zarcas and the Iguanas of Muelle - $235
+- Arenal (from the Pura Vida) scenic route via Poas Volcano OR La Paz Waterfall Gdns, Aguas Zarcas and the Iguanas of Muelle - $235

 - Arenal to central Nicoya beaches (guide starts from SJO) $250